-In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering at a children’s home, in Chumphon, Thailand.
+In this post, I’m writing about the rollercoaster feelings that I’ve had while volunteering in Thailand at an orphanage, in Chumphon province.
 This post is from days 4-9, so I had seen some of the good things and the bad things.

 Starting of the week

 I was happy to start my Monday with a cup of coffee and chat to Papa.
 As I mentioned in the previous post, the first weekend was “kind of” hectic.
 Papa told me how they started this whole project a long time ago.
-What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (which they are still somewhat pursuing).
+What kind of difficulties they’ve faced, such as Thai government corruption and gaining the trust of the locals (and the latter one they are apparently still somewhat pursuing).

 They have 2 Thai ponies here, and in the afternoon we went to feed them and clean their paddock.
 The bigger one is a stallion and thinks too much of himself.
 I’ve needed to memorise all my horsemanship skills to hold this beauty still.
 Hopefully, we have become friends by the time I need to leave this place.
 I was hoping to do some riding on him with the kids but have to see first how it goes with him.

 By the way, if you are a true animal lover, perhaps you might be interested in volunteering at an elephant park near Chinag Mai also.

 The kids really seem to like running, which in Thai is “wing”.
 “Pai” means going/go.
 After numerous requests, I needed to give in and go running again.
 It’s amazing how enduring the little ones are.
 Me and one of the older boys, nicknamed Oo, didn’t run particularly slowly, yet the younger lads could keep up quite good.
 In the end, we did 10 kilometres, or in Thai “sip haa kiloo”.
 I was really proud of my running companions!
 They are really fit.